triviality/old_blog_that_supports_sage/_posts/2015-01-20-Representation-Theory-Intro.md

 - Algebra
 ---

-This is the first of a series of posts about working with group representations in SAGE.
+This is the first of a series of posts about working with group representations in Sage.

 <!--more-->